SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

 * `Secret Manager Secret Accessor`: Allows the service account to access secrets in Secret Manager
 * `Cloud Run Developer`: Allows the service account to deploy services in Cloud Run
 * `AI Platform Developer`: Allows the service account to use the AI Platform
-* `Artifact Registry Writer`: Allows the service account to write to Artifact Registry
+* `Artifact Registry Writer`: Allows the service account to write to the Artifact Registry

 ## 🧠 Knowledge check

-1. What considerations to take when choosing a GCP region for running a new application?
+1. What considerations should you have when choosing a GCP region for running a new application?

     ??? success "Solution"

         A series of factors may influence your choice of region, including:

-        * Services availability in the region, not all services are available in all regions
+        * Services availability in the region; not all services are available in all regions
         * Resource availability: [some regions](https://cloud.google.com/compute/docs/gpus/gpu-regions-zones) have more GPUs available than others
         * Reduced latency: if your application is running in the same region as your users, the latency will be lower
-        * Compliance: some countries have strict rules that require user info to be stored inside a particular region eg. EU has GDPR rules that require all user data to be stored in the EU
+        * Compliance: some countries have strict rules that require user info to be stored inside a particular region e.g., EU has GDPR rules that require all user data to be stored in the EU
         * Pricing: some regions may have different pricing than others

-2. The 3 major cloud providers all have the same services, but they are called something different depending on the provider.
+2. The three major cloud providers all have the same services, but they are called something different depending on the provider.
 What are the corresponding names of these GCP services in AWS and Azure?

     * Compute Engine